Glencore, Xstrata hammering out final deal details

-CAPE TOWN/LONDON Top executives at trader Glencore (GLEN.L) and miner Xstrata XTA.L are hammering out the final details of an $80 billion tie-up to seal the industry's largest ever takeover, which could be announced as early as Tuesday.
+CAPE TOWN/LONDON Feb 5 Top executives at trader Glencore and miner Xstrata are hammering out the final details of an $80 billion tie-up to seal the industry's largest ever takeover, which could be announced as early as Tuesday.

 The agreement is set to be announced this week, potentially Tuesday, when Xstrata is due to publish 2011 results.